Visiting Liwonde National Park

 Activities in Liwonde National Park

 The best way to enjoy the park and its wildlife is with the open vehicles of the lodges guided by a professional guide that will lead you around beautiful wilderness drive.
 We booked our game drives (morning/afternoon) through Liwonde Safari Camp.
-It lasts 4 hours (6am-10am, 2pm-6pm) and costs 25 $.
+It lasts 4 hours (6am-10am, 2pm-6pm) and costs 25 USD.
 If you have your vehicle, you can self-drive along the path of the park.

 |TIP: we saw a lot of Tse-tse flies in certain parts of the park.
 These annoying and sometimes dangerous flies tend to be attracted to dark colours, so it is advisable to wear lighter colours and make use of insect repellents.|